hanez/fun-lang.xyz/community/code-of-conduct/code-of-conduct.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org){:class="ext" target="_blank"}, version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html){:class="ext" target="_blank"}.
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org){:class="ext"}, version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html){:class="ext"}.

-Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity){:class="ext" target="_blank"}.
+Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity){:class="ext"}.

-For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq){:class="ext" target="_blank"}.
-Translations are available at [https://www.contributor-covenant.org/translations](https://www.contributor-covenant.org/translations){:class="ext" target="_blank"}.
+For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq){:class="ext"}.
+Translations are available at [https://www.contributor-covenant.org/translations](https://www.contributor-covenant.org/translations){:class="ext"}.